physicalattraction/effective-python/README.md

 # effective-python
+Unofficial sample code for:
+ - The official Python docs
-Unofficial sample code for the book Effective Python by Brett Slatkin
+ - The book Effective Python by Brett Slatkin